elakapoor/Guardian-API-usecase/readme.md

 combination of above two steps.
 But it will not go in detail analysis as done by the collect_article.py file.
 The objective of the file is to send the updated data to the users.

-<b>CaseStudy.ipynb: </b> This file shows the step by step data collection process and analysis done
+<b>CaseStudy.ipynb: </b> This file shows the step by step data collection process and analysis done.

+## File Output
+When the collect_article.py file is executed the outputs in form of csv files and jpeg images are created.
+Following are the description of each output:
+1. <b>articles_justin_trudeau 2022-04-03.csv:</b> csv file consist of data collected during web scraping.
+2. <b>number_of_articles_published.csv: </b> The file tells about the number of articles published per day
+3. <b>article_numbers_2022-04-03.jpeg: </b> The number of articles published over time.
+4. <b>articles_more_than_mean.jpeg: </b> Graph shows mean of number article published.
+5. <b>articles_with_outliers.jpeg: </b> Graph shows the distribution when number of articles published are different from normal.